bekk/bekk-christmas/post/ml/fantasy-premier-league-with-data-science.md

 ### Designing the models

-The linear regression is set up with the assumed weakest team as reference on the team variable, and the assumed strongest team as reference on the opponent team variable.
+The linear regression is set up with the assumed weakest team as baseline on the team variable, and the assumed strongest team as baseline on the opponent team variable.
 An ordinary least squares regression is performed.
 The neural net uses four layers: Input layer (50 neurons), two middle layers (50 and 30 neurons) and finally an output layer (one neuron).
 All layers use the relu activation function, except the output which uses a linear activation function.
 There is also added a [dropout layer](https://towardsdatascience.com/machine-learning-part-20-dropout-keras-layers-explained-8c9f6dc4c9ab) between the two middle layers with a dropout probability of 0.2.

 ### 2. Predicting points